-Indulge in some delicious food onboard
+Indulge in delicious food

-Marcus from Sparkx explains: “Sea days for me are all about indulgence and really getting into the holiday spirit.
+Marcus from Sparkx explains, “Sea days for me are all about indulgence and really getting into the holiday spirit.
 Typically, I like to start the day with a light breakfast.
 There really is nothing quite like enjoying the views from a ship at sea while drinking a nice coffee.

 “Lunchtime inevitably comes all too quickly.
-I like to find a nice al-fresco spot and take time to enjoy the food, drink and atmosphere on board.
+I like to find a nice al fresco spot and take time to enjoy the food, drink and atmosphere on board.
 Speciality restaurants tend to be open on sea days, so it’s a perfect time to experience what they have to offer.”

-“First and foremost, I fuel up.
+“First and foremost, I fuel up!
 I personally start my morning off enjoying the fresh food being cooked on board.
 The standard of the cuisine is top-notch and this is your opportunity to indulge in decadent cooked breakfasts, oven-fresh pizzas, super fresh sushi or to get your teeth into a juicy flame-grilled burger.”

 From early morning snacks, freshly cooked breakfasts, elevenses, light lunches or gourmet multi-course suppers, you won’t disembark hungry after a sea day.
 However, it isn’t all about quantity, cruise ships are also renowned for having the highest standards of cuisine using the freshest and finest quality ingredients.
 The hard part will be choosing which restaurants to visit and what to order during your time onboard.